 - We have an established and awesome circle of friends.
 There are far fewer social settings out here, and people can take a while to warm up to outsiders.
 Visits to and from loved ones mean the longer stretches of solitude are rejuvenating, not lonely.

 - Our careers could move with us.
 We wanted to maintain our income since we’re not planning a big, off-grid shift (see our philosophy).
-It would be a bad idea to move to the country expecting anything like the city’s diversity frontier career opportunities.
+It would be a bad idea to move to the country expecting anything like the city’s vast frontier of career opportunities.

 - We’d had our fill of nightlife.
-These days, we’re stoked about a night of pizza and minigolf in Pigeon Forge or a jigsaw puzzle and a basketball game at the dome.
+These days, we’re stoked about a night of pizza and minigolf in Pigeon Forge or a jigsaw puzzle and a boxing match on TV at the dome.

 Additionally, our reasons for moving came from a place of peace and happiness:

 - Desire to be around fewer crowds and less traffic

 - Sense of adventure, trying something new and different

 “Love of the outdoors” is an absolute.
 If you can’t stand bugs, are afraid of wildlife, don’t like camping, or would rather spend the weekend shopping than hiking, stay in the city.

 Conversely, if you feel that traffic is a perverse joke on humanity, if your friends know to text when they see an awesome moonrise, if you find yourself leaving the city every weekend for solitude in nature…the country will immediately feel like home.